acodedataz/Python-Fundamentals/README.md

 - Functions: User-defined functions, parameters, return values
 - Data Structures: Lists, Tuples, Dictionaries, Sets
 - Small Projects: Mini games, utilities, and exercises
-- Python Object Oriented Programming.OOP
+- Object-Oriented Programming (OOP) in Python

 ### How to Use
 1. Clone the repository: